6 Holiday Tips for Camping in Europe

 Luckily, camping isn’t limited to rainy weekends!
 Speaking from experience, camping in Europe is a totally different affair to the usual tent trip in the UK.
 For starters, you really don’t need your wellies, and you don’t need to cocoon yourself inside layers of sleeping bags either.
 But it isn’t all sunshine and rainbows when you’re camping in the sun!

-There are plenty of things you need to prepare yourself for if you’re going to consider camping abroad, so I’ve compiled a bundle of these hacks to help you.
+There are plenty of things you need to prepare yourself for if you’re going to consider camping abroad, so I’ve compiled a bundle of these tips with the assistance of 99camping to help you.

 1. Get a Cool Box